aleontiev/dj/README.md

                 ...
 ```

-After merging in the blueprint for model "bar" from the above example, the structure would be:
+After merging in the blueprint for model "bar" from the above example, the structure would look like:

 ```
 /